 In most cases, if a drumming instructor charges a high price for a drum lesson, this will be because they are in demand and therefore have to raise their rates to make the most profit from their business.

-Let’s look at some key factors that can impact the cost of drum lessons.
+Let’s look at some key factors that can impact the cost of private lessons.

 Drum Instructor’s Experience